AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.md

     For more information about access control methods supported by OSS, see [Overview](/intl.en-US/Developer Guide/Data security/Access and control/Overview.md).

-## Create a custom RAM policy for a RAM user
+## Assign a custom RAM policy for a RAM user

 1. Create a custom RAM policy based on the examples described in the following sections.